lucidworks/solr-slider/README.md

-Lucidworks Solr on YARN via Slider
+Solr on YARN via Slider
 ========

 Solr on YARN - Slider package for deploying SolrCloud to a YARN cluster.